 Origin and History of Lahu People

 The people living in the Lahu Village originally belong to the Tibet plateau and northern regions of China.
 They migrated to Thailand and other places due to the conquests of China and to avoid getting caught in war.
 The Lahu are groups of people who have lived as nomads and tribes for approximately 4500 years.
-They have lived like nomads for some time until they decided to settle down in some remote areas in Thailand.
+They lived like nomads for some time until they decided to settle down in some remote areas in Thailand.

 Due to their years of living as nomads, they had to use hunting as a way of life.
 Because of this, they were also known as the “Muser”, which is believed to mean “Hunter” in Thai Yai.